Packaging an Electron application (Quick Start) as an IoT GUI

 There’s a lot of information about packaging snaps online, and the purpose here is not to teach about the snapcraft packaging tool or the Snap Store.
 We will, instead, focus on the things that are special to IoT graphics.

 Much of what you find online about packaging GUI applications as a snap refers to packaging for desktop.
 Some of that doesn’t apply to IoT as Ubuntu Core and Ubuntu Server do not include everything a desktop installation does and the snaps need to run as daemons (background services) instead of being launched in a user session.
-In particular, you should ignore various Snapcraft extensions that help writing snap recipes that integrate with the desktop environment (e.g. using the correct theme).
+In particular, for the time being, you should ignore various Snapcraft extensions that help writing snap recipes that integrate with the desktop environment (e.g. using the correct theme) as they are not tested for use with Ubuntu Frame on Ubuntu Core.

 Writing snap recipes without these extensions is not difficult as we’ll illustrate for each of the example programs used in the previous section.

-In the same terminal window you opened at the start of the last section, switch back to the root directory of the snap project:
+In the same terminal window you opened at the start of the last section, type:

 git clone https://github.com/MirServer/iot-example-graphical-snap.git